simonamtoft/chora/README.md

 - When writing to predicate register file AND with 0b0111. (page 16 Handbook)
 - AND immediates with the appropriate length.
 - Should there be a difference whether e.g. add, addi or addl is written?
+- Implemented compiler generated nops.
+Is this a good idea?